denten-books/plain-text/1-chapter.md

 Wittgenstein envisions understanding as a type of trans-mediation.
 In comparing the understanding of propositions to music, he writes, "I can only translate the musical picture into a picture in another medium" [@wittgenstein_philosophical_1974, 5].
-Consequently, the pianola, a type of a player piano, emerges as one of the images central to Wittgenstein's thought of the period.
+Consequently, Wittgenstein continually returns to the pianola, a type of a player piano, to illustrate key concepts in his lectures and writing of the "middle" period (between his *Tractatus* and *Philosophical Investigations*).

+For example, in the early passages of *Philosophical Grammar*, Wittgenstein
-"Aren't our sentences parts of a mechanism?
-A in a pianola?"
-Wittgenstein asks in the early passages.
-"But suppose it is in bad condition?
+writes: "Aren't our sentences parts of a mechanism?
+A in a pianola?
+But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
-Wittgenstein elaborates a few pages later:
+Wittgenstein elaborates a few pages
+later:

 > The sentences that we utter have a particular purpose, they are to produce certain effects.
 They are parts of a mechanism, perhaps a psychological